-Grimsley Hall, Room 156A, on the Wallace Campus and the Campus Dean's Office on the Sparks Campus will serve as the command center during an emergency situation.
+Grimsley Hall, Room 156A (conference room in the Business Office) on the Wallace Campus and the Campus Dean's Office on the Sparks Campus will serve as the command center during an emergency situation.
 Should this location not be available, the computer center in the Computer Technology Center (CTC) on the Wallace Campus and the Cope Room on the Sparks Campus will be used.